-Back in February, coronavirus and COVID-19 were words that meant nothing to me.
+A year ago, coronavirus and COVID-19 were words that meant nothing to me.
 But as news of the virus became more worrying and intense, life for me and my family has changed dramatically.

 Both myself and my wife were considered to be high risk.
 As well as dementia, I am living with prostate cancer and also have heart disease and COPD, which affects my lungs.
-We were made subject of a 12-week shielding programme, which meant we could not leave the house.

 Because of my dementia, I suffer severely with panic attacks when I leave the house.
 I have learned that these panic attacks can be equally as bad when I have to remain in my house due to enforced lockdown.